 Publishers too have yet to learn to deal with the new opportunities.
 Some succeed in doing this faster, others may need years until a competitive appearance has been designed that goes beyond the presentation of blurbs.
 But what did you expect as a fan at a time when the preparation for an on-site trade fair was first slowed down, then interrupted and finally had to be canceled?
 One could think that Corona would offer the best conditions for hosting an online trade fair.
 The opposite is the case.

-So what is needed is an omnipresent expert who guides, controls content and spins red threads.
-At times it seemed as if the often praised diversity of the board game scene was their biggest problem.
-It is difficult for visitors to discover content, even small-scale filters could do little about it.
+What is needed is an omnipresent expert who can guide, control content and spin common threads.
+It sometimes seemed as if the often praised diversity of the board game scene was its biggest problem.
+Visitors found it difficult to discover content, and even detailed filters could do little to change that.
 Is there a patent solution?
-Hardly likely.
-Even Gamescom couldn't show how to do it properly: There, a few well-known media partners were brought on board, who were then supposed to entertain fans for several days.
-That was passably entertaining.
+Hardly.
+Gamescom had not been able to demonstrate how it is done properly: They had brought a few well-known media partners on board who were then supposed to entertain fans over several days.
+That was reasonably entertaining.
 So less is not always more.
-You quickly notice: THE ideal format for an online trade fair will not exist, the expectations are too different, the user behavior is too different.
-It's much easier for the on-site trade fair in Essen: you crammed a few thousand people into a hall and said: "Have fun!".
+You quickly realize: There will not be THE ideal format for an online trade fair, the expectations are too different, the user behavior is too different.
+The on-site trade fair in Essen has it much easier: You cram a few thousand people into a hall and say: "Have fun!"
 As simple as that sounds, it works.
-This is primarily due to the experience of publishers, organizers and visitors.
-You have to give SPIEL.digital time and recognize that the format can only develop through practical experience.
+But this is primarily due to the experience of publishers, organizers and visitors.
+You have to give SPIEL.digital time and realize: Only through practical experience can the format develop.
 The actual planning of the online trade fair begins now!

 However, "Better than no SPIEL" is not an argument for quality.
 If you praise, then it's the advantages of the online fair and not the fact that something somehow exists.
 And SPIEL.digital had its charms: You could take your time playing, letting yourself be explained, the number of virtual tables is not limited.
 In principle, everyone can play what they want and when they want.
 In any case, visitors to an online trade fair determine the pace of their consumption, nobody pushes, nobody rushes - not even after the official end of the trade fair, because a lot of content is still available: spiel.digital/de.